-In Wisconsin and the United States, we are suffering from uncommonly high long-term unemployment and uncommonly low rates of labor force participation by working age men.
+In Wisconsin and the United States, we are suffering from uncommonly high long-term unemployment and uncommonly low rates of labor force participation by working-age men.

 The Public Policy Institute includes staff who previously ran Transitional Jobs programs, experience that helps shape the Institute’s ongoing policy recommendations related to Transitional Jobs.

-Our impact on legislation
+Our Impact on Legislation

-The Public Policy Institute’s work on transitional jobs resulted in two significant pieces of legislation:
+The Public Policy Institute’s work on Transitional Jobs resulted in two significant pieces of legislation:

-In 2009, the Public Policy Institute drafted language for a 2009-11 state budget amendment—inserted into the budget by Sen. Spencer Coggs (D-Milwaukee)—that created the Transitional Jobs Demonstration Project authorizing up to 2,500 jobs slots.
-Eligible participants in the Transitional Jobs Demonstration Project were between the ages of 18-64 (and parents if between the ages of 21-64); unemployed for over four weeks; ineligible for unemployment insurance benefits and W-2; and had an annual household income of less than 150 percent of the federal poverty level.
+In 2009, the Public Policy Institute drafted language for a 2009-11 state budget amendment—inserted into the budget by Sen. Spencer Coggs (D-Milwaukee)—that created the Transitional Jobs Demonstration Project and authorized up to 2,500 jobs slots.
+Eligible participants in the Transitional Jobs Demonstration Project were between the ages of 18-64 (and parents if between the ages of 21-64); unemployed for over four weeks; ineligible for unemployment insurance benefits and W-2; and had an annual household income of less than 150% of the federal poverty level.
 Unemployed adults were paid the minimum wage for up to 40 hours of work per week for a maximum of 1,040 hours, or six months.